wusai2333/trib/doc/lab2.md

 While you are free to build the system any way that meets the requirements, here are some suggestions:

-- For each service call in the frontend, if it updates anything in the backend storage, use only one write-RPC call to commit your change.
+- For each service call in the front-end, if it updates anything in the back-end storage, use only one write-RPC call to commit your change.
   This will make sure that the call will either succeed or fail, and not end up in some weird intermediate state.
   You might issue more write calls afterwards, but those should be only soft hints, meaning that if subsequent writes don't succeed, the storage system is not left in an inconsistent state.
-- Hash the tribbles and other information into all the backends based on username.
+- Hash the tribbles and other information into all the back-ends based on username.
 You may find the package `hash/fnv` helpful for hashing.
-- Synchronize the logical clocks among all the backends every second.
+- Synchronize the logical clocks among all the back-ends every second.
   (This will also serve as a heart-beat signal, which will be useful for implementing Lab 3.)
 However, you should not try to synchronize the clocks for every post, because that will be not scalable.